EdwinASalcedo/EdwinASalcedo/README.md

 I release my apps on the App Store for others with the same needs and hobbies.

-I mainly use the Swift but I am still well versed with C++, C#, and Vue
+I mainly use Swift but I am still well versed with C++, C#, and Vue
 - iOS App Developemnt (Swift, SwiftUI)
 - Graphics Dev (C++, Metal, OpenGL)
 - Game Dev (C#, Unity)